Agricultural Property Relief

-Agricultural Property Relief and Business Property Relief are, under the current rules and legislation, very valuable tools in minimising the amount of inheritance tax payable on death or on lifetime gifts to trusts.
+Agricultural Property Relief and Business Property Relief (which will be covered more extensively in a separate article) are very valuable tools for minimising inheritance tax payable on death or on lifetime gifts to trusts.
+This remains the case even with the changes announced in the 2024 Autumn Budget.

 With increasing volumes of anti-avoidance legislation and cases tightening up on what will qualify for relief, in this article we look at the fundamentals and at some points that might catch out the unwary.